dr2lopez/qi-multiplane-arch/draft-lopez-qirg-qi-multiplane-arch.md

 As discussed in the case of QKD service units, directionality (the specification of an origin and a destination) is not applicable in this case either, as service units correspond to a shared state.
 What can be certainly considered is an originator of this shared state, corresponding to the application element requesting the establishment of the service unit.
 This would trigger the SS control plane element attached to the application to start its route decision procedures and to start the interactions with the relevant SS control planes to start the necessary exchanges to establish the shared quantum states.
 The nature of the endpoint identifiers support, as discussed for shared keys in QKD, the use of any routing mechanisms, ranging from strictly hierarchical and centralized schemas based on orchestration mechanisms to fully distributed routing algorithms.

 As a result of the routing procedures and the interaction among SS control plane elements, there should be corresponding interactions with elements in the control planes of the Connectivity Strata (CS) and the QFS, to verify and require, as needed, the establishment of the individual entangled pairs and, as required, the physical links to support them.
 There is a consolidated corpus of interfaces (usually known as North-Bound Interfaces, NBI) for the control of classical connectivity, and specially of optical links, such as the TAPI specification {{TAPI240}}, and different proposals to select and establish paths.
-It seems necessary to explore and experiment with similar interfaces and procedures for the management and control of quantum links, addressing the challenges already identified in {{RFC9340}}.
+It seems necessary to explore and experiment with similar interfaces and procedures for the management and control of quantum links, addressing the challenges already identified in {{RFC9340}} and exploring the implications of quantum-native routing proposals as made in {{QUADDR}}.
+A specially significant question is the mapping between the entangled pairs, as identified by the service unit, and the payloads exchanged within the QFS.

 Finally, a word on the telemetry planes in each of the proposed strata.
 It should be obvious the elements in the control planes at each of the strata should start monitoring mechanisms at the involved elements in the resource planes and activate telemetry collection mechanisms.
 This brings the requirement of defining and experimenting with appropriate metrics and telemetry data models for both the SS and the QFS, as already being defined for QKD infrastructures {{ETSI23}}.

-### The Role of Synthetic Environments
+### The Role of Synthetic Environments {QNDTS}

 Due to the early stage of many, if not all, quantum technologies, experimenting with quantum devices and equipment can be seriously hindered by high costs and limited availability.
 This challenge is particularly evident for experimentation at the scale required to validate network protocols and inter- and intra-strata interfaces.
 In this context, synthetic environments, and synthetic testbeds enabled by these environments, become an essential tool.
 They enable the emulation of quantum network deployments in a fully controlled setting, allowing the execution of experiments and trials, protocol evaluations, and even security analyses, where potential network attacks can be tested without compromising the integrity of an already built quantum network or a significant number of physical devices.